kubernetes/website/docs/admin/resourcequota/index.md

 If the quota has a value specified for `requests.cpu` or `requests.memory`, then it requires that every incoming container makes an explicit request for those resources.
-If the quota has a value specified for `limits.cpu` or `limits.memory`, then it requires that every incoming container specifies an explict limit for those resources.
+If the quota has a value specified for `limits.cpu` or `limits.memory`, then it requires that every incoming container specifies an explicit limit for those resources.

 ## Viewing and Setting Quotas